Backup or Sync files to OneDrive for business with given solutions:

-Cannot use OneDrive for business as backup
+Can you use OneDrive for business as a backup?

 On internet, there are many users who search “backup to OneDrive for business”.
 Just like the following user case.

 “Does anyone know of a step by step guide to automatically set up OneDrive for Business across all tenant users?
 I need a backup policy for my user and One Drive is included with our Office 365 Business Premium subscription.”

 In fact, OneDrive for Business is not backup tool, but you can use it to make an exact copy of your files by syncing data on the local computer.
 Also, you can sync your data locally right through Windows file explorer.
 It is a part of the Microsoft 365 application, comes along with 1TB of storage, native data retention, eDiscovery, and file audit/reporting.

 Except for backup, restore is also an issue that users are very concerned about.
 In OneDrive, you are allowed to recover files or folders in the OneDrive Recycle Bin within 90 days, then it will go forever.
 Besides, if the Recycle Bin is full, the oldest items will be deleted automatically after 3 days.
 More seriously, the restore from OneDrive Recycle Bin is a partial recovery and around 20% of the files wouldn’t restore, saying, there are not in the location.

 Sync files to OneDrive for Business using desktop app